BioBit/AuraGPT/README.md

   ![image](https://user-images.githubusercontent.com/89479282/206565977-d7c5d405-fdb4-4202-bbdd-715b7c8e8415.gif)

-* `private mode` the bot's reply can only be seen by the person who used the command
+* `private mode` the bot's reply can only be seen by the person who used the command (disabled)

   ![image](https://user-images.githubusercontent.com/89479282/206565873-b181e600-e793-4a94-a978-47f806b986da.gif)

-* `replyall mode` the bot will reply to all messages in the channel without using slash commands (`/chat` will also be unavailable)
+* `replyall mode` the bot will reply to all messages in the channel without using slash commands (`/chat` will also be unavailable) (disabled)

    > **Warning**
    > The bot will easily be triggered in `replyall` mode, which could cause program failures